Meet the Jenks Class

 Caitlan Griffith, Carroll School of Management ‘18

-Caitlan is from Flemington, New Jersey and concentrates in marketing in the Carroll School of Management.
+Caitlan is from Flemington, New Jersey and is concentrating in marketing.
 On campus, Caitlan is involved in Women in Business and is a coxswain on the Men's Crew Team.
 In the summer of 2017, she will be working as an intern at fashion houses Rebecca Taylor and Tom Ford, in New York City.
 She loves spending her spare time reading, traveling, and being with friends.
 Caitlan is extremely grateful to be a member of Jenks and looks forward to working with her classmates to make an impact on her community.

 Blake Hanson, Morrissey College of Arts & Sciences ‘20